core-wg/etch/draft-vanderstok-core-etch-latest.md

 Creation of a new resource would result in a 2.01 (Created) Response Code dependent of the patch document type.

-Restrictions to a PATCH (iPATCH) can be made by including the If-Match or If-None-Match options in the request (see Section 5.10.8.1 and 5.10.8.2 of {{-coap}}).
+Restrictions to a PATCH or iPATCH request can be made by including the If-Match or If-None-Match options in the request (see Section 5.10.8.1 and 5.10.8.2 of {{-coap}}).
 If the resource could not be created or modified, then an appropriate Error